A federal government Website managed by the U.S. Department of Health and Human Services

 Washington, D.C.
 20201

 Before becoming pregnant, you should be up-to-date on routine adult vaccines.
 This will help protect you and your child.
 Generally speaking, live vaccines should not be given within a month before conception, while inactivated (killed) vaccines may be given at any time before or during pregnancy, if needed.
-It is best to talk to your healthcare provider about vaccinations before you become pregnant.

 It is safe for a woman to receive vaccines right after giving birth, even while she is breastfeeding.
 New mothers who have never received Tdap, should be vaccinated right after delivery.
 Also, a woman who is not immune to measles, mumps and rubella and/or varicella (chickenpox) should be vaccinated before leaving the hospital.